felixwiemuth/SimpleReminder/README.md

 ## Planned features
+See the [issues](https://github.com/felixwiemuth/SimpleReminder/labels/Planned%20feature) for more detailed descriptions of some planned features.
+You are welcome to comment and make suggestions − early feedback can help improve a feature before changes become more difficult!

 - Add **media** to reminders: take a photo, record a sound, ... - it will be shown in the notification!
 - Create **templates** to quickly add frequent reminders
 - Access templates with specific **launcher icons**